-Tina is the Head of the Reading and Mayfair offices.
+Tina is the head of the Reading office.
 She predominantly advises corporates on HR/employment law issues and regularly provides bespoke training sessions for clients on a wide range of legal issues affecting the workplace.

 Tina is an experienced employment lawyer and tribunal litigator with particular expertise in whistleblowing and complex discrimination cases.
 She is ranked by The Legal 500 and Chambers Guide to the UK Legal Profession as one of the UK's outstanding employment law specialist advising corporates as well as senior executives.